protonemedia/laravel-splade-core/README.md

 #### Callbacks

 Instead of calling the method from the template, you may also call it from the script.
-This way, you can use `try/catch` and `finally`:
+This way, you can use `then`, `catch` and `finally`:

 ```vue
 <script setup>